13 Swimming Pool Safety Tips Every Homeowner Should Know

 2. Regular Pool Inspection

-Additionally, you can monitor and maintain proper chemical levels in the pool water to prevent the growth of harmful bacteria and algae.
+Beyond this, you can monitor and maintain the pool’s chemical levels to prevent harmful bacteria from growing.

 3. Safe Barriers for Pools